 2. Video Takes B2B Communication by Storm

 Video is a great tool that enables businesses to break down complex content into a more easily digestible format.
 An increasing number of executives and C-suite-level leaders are watching video in order to stay up to speed on company, product and vendor information.
 In fact, Forbes Insights found that 80% of senior executives are watching more online video today compared to a year ago.
 Consumer outreach has been well aware of the impact of a good video, but now with video production becoming more feasible for businesses, B2B communication efforts are jumping on the train.

 3. Corporate Social Responsibility Takes Center Stage

 Investors, consumers and vendors alike are looking to be more environmentally and socially conscience in the years ahead.
 Businesses are expected to emphasis cultures and best practices that focus on a wide range of initiatives, such as diversity inclusion, environmental footprints and data protection.
-However, it is not enough for businesses to simply implement strategies to address these hot-topic issues.
-Companies must also publicize their efforts to make sure the public is well aware of their stances and priorities.
+However, it is not enough for businesses to simply implement strategies that address these hot-topic issues.
+Companies must also publicize their efforts to make sure the public is well aware of their priorities.

 4. Relationship Building Becomes a Greater Priority

 In the age of “fake news” and “social bots,” building reliable and trustworthy relationships with the media is more important than ever.
 With publications and news outlets under fire in recent years, reporters need to be extremely diligent when delivering the news.
 Yet, with the 24/7 media cycle, it’s become increasingly difficult for reporters to find reliable expert sources who can be trusted to provide credible insight at any given time.
 As the media landscape changes, brands are focusing more on establishing and cultivating long-term relationships with the media—now a crucial element of securing meaningful media coverage for their businesses.

 5. Blockchain Makes an Impact